dmuiruri/woltorders/README.md

 # woltorders

-This project is an analysis of order data from Wolt -a food delivery platform.
+This project presents an analysis of data (orders data) from Wolt, which is a food delivery platform.